CyonixC/DSC-Zookeeper/internal/znode/README.md

 `VersionError`: When provided version does not match latest version locally, thrown during `Check()`

 `ExistsError`: When a znode exists when it should not (e.g. during create) or vice versa (e.g. reading/deleting/updating/missing parent)

+`CriticalError`: Only thrown when there is an error caused by a bug in this package, please inform Darren if encountered